 Select Your Purchases

 Make a list before you go on the computer of the supplies that you need.
 Don't forget the badges for next week's conference or the special report covers for the board meeting this month.
 Ideally you should train your employees to mark down any item that is running out on a general list that you can just pick up.
-The site will have a catalog of items that you can order simply by clicking on the item and entering the number that you need, much like a paper catalog order form, which gets emailed or esubmitted to the store.
+The site will have a catalogue of items that you can order simply by clicking on the item and entering the number that you need, much like a paper catalogue order form, which gets emailed or e-submitted to the store.

 Give a Delivery Address

 The store will then need a delivery address for your order.
 Most office supply stores have their own trucks, since most of their business will come from business owners who are too busy to go out shopping for supplies.
 If your store has a regular route for deliveries, make sure you order before the cutoff time or you may have to wait for the next go round to get your supplies.
 The fewer orders you place, the more economical it is for the store and for you, as you only have to pay for delivery once.

 Most companies will have an account at the local office supply store, so that the person in charge of ordering the supplies doesn't necessarily have to be the one who pays for them.
 Instead, an invoice is delivered to the billing department for them to take care of.
 If you're a small one person or home based business, however, you'll need to give them a credit card number to keep on file if you want to order online.
 Our partners at Bear Equipment Inc., tell us that they have an account with their local supply store and once a month an order can be placed by each employee.